 Proper dress and grooming play an important role in the life of the Christian school student.
 At ICS we value excellence and students will be expected to follow the ICS uniform guidelines throughout the school year, reflecting a good attitude toward themselves, their peers, their teachers, and God.
-The overriding principle guiding the administration is a desire for students to abide by a high standard of modesty and respect.
+The overriding principle guiding the Administration is a desire for students to abide by a high standard of modesty and respect.
 Any inappropriate or anti-Christian content on clothing or accessories will not be permitted.
-The administration has final authority in all matters related to student appearance and reserves the right to request any changes deemed necessary.
+The Administration has final authority in all matters related to student appearance and reserves the right to request any changes deemed necessary.
 If you have any questions, please contact an administrator.

-Pre-K through 6th grade students are required to wear uniforms, following the guidelines listed below.
+Secondary students are required to wear uniforms, following the guidelines listed below.

-All uniform items must be purchased from Dennis Uniform or the school uniform room except shoes, socks, belts, and boys' ties.
+All uniform items must be purchased from Dennis Uniform or the school Used Uniform Room except shoes, socks, and belts.

 Only uniform sweaters, hoodies and jackets may be worn in the classroom.
-Non-uniform jackets/sweaters may be worn in the halls, cafeteria, playground, etc. Hoodies consist of those purchased at Dennis Uniform, and school related organizations.
-All non-uniform jackets/sweaters must be removed in the classroom.
+All non-uniform jackets and sweaters must be removed in the classroom.
+Non-uniform jackets and sweaters may be worn in the halls, cafeteria, gym, etc. Acceptable hoodies include those purchased at Dennis Uniform or from school related organizations.